drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 Most appropriate with problem-solution rhetorical patterns.
 But the textbook didn't use it, suggesting it as something to look out for and I didn't either, writing comments in exercise books.
 I changed it so it did.

 Real/Unreal.
-But is it a pragmatic, interpersonal thing.
+But is it a pragmatic, interpersonal thing?
 What is the meaning?

 No date